southoz/ArkOS-G80CA-MB/README.md

 Tried a number of external Wireless Adapters, and the OTG port doesn't provide enough power even for low-end wireless N adapters.
 The RL8188EU drivers are installed in the image so that dongle may work.

-Decompiled multiple DTB files attempting to find one with the function button, which is supposed to map to zed_keyboard SDL object rather than play_joystick.
-Updated the node with all differnt combinations of the gpio pins but was not able to get it to respond in evtest.
+Decompiled multiple DTB files, attempting to find one with the function button, which is supposed to map to zed_keyboard SDL object rather than play_joystick.
+Updated the node with all different combinations of the GPIO pins, but was not able to get it to respond in evtest.

 Panel 9 DTB Files are located [here](https://github.com/southoz/ArkOS-G80CA-MB/tree/main/DTB/Panel%209), however, I have no idea if they will work on a G80CA-MB V1.2 with Panel 9